 Shaking off our fantasy, we left the glade and continued along the footpath, passing another blackwater pool that reflected the snow-covered mountains beyond.
 Not far away, a grassy ledge hosted two ancient wooden cabins, probably once used by sheep herders but now likely serving as one of the hiker’s respites maintained by the trekking association.
 We decided to go over and investigate, but the sturdy wooden footbridge crossing the gorge was blocked with ropes, maybe because the cabin hadn’t yet been stocked with supplies.

 We traipsed along a bit further and came to a fork in the road with a signpost pointing us towards Vetlahelvete Cave, which we affectionately nicknamed Velveeta Cave for lack of better pronunciation skills.
-Google Translate didn’t know what vetla meant, but helvete is Norwegian for “Hell.”
+As it turns out, Vetla is the local dialect for “little” while helvete means “Hell.”
 Sounds promising, right?
 But the photos we’d seen earlier showed a dramatic slot canyon that was the reason we’d the picked this particular hike.
 A brief walk brought us to a stone-paved bluff with a boardwalk that lead down across a boggy plain to the mouth of the cave.

 Several ice-covered steps brought us up and into the cave’s entrance.
 It was just as pictured.
-Monolithic rocks sculpted by glaciers looked like giant molars and formed the walls of the cave.
+Monolithic rocks sculpted by glaciers formed the walls, which resembled rows of giant molars.
 In the center, a big sheet of ice floated in a pool of meltwater that had collected.
 Several chunks had broken off to hunker like icebergs in the puddle.
 We tested the acoustics and listened to echoes rebound around the space, then we plopped ourselves down on a log bench and ate our lunch, listening to the drip, drip, drip from the cave walls.

 Our return hike went much faster than anticipated (it always feels shorter going home), and even the bridge wasn’t as bad the second time around.
 Back in town, we rewarded ourselves with a couple of beers and a lovely meal at the Duehuset Pub — yummy lamb for me, trout for Matthew, and salmon for Ruthie.
 And on that note, I leave you with a few photos of the cute town of Aurland, where we bedded down for the night.